LauraPuerto82/chat-with-documents/README.md

 - Real-time document monitoring and re-indexing
 - Multi-language support
 - Export chat transcripts
-- Web-based UI
 - Support for additional document formats (Markdown, HTML, CSV)
+- Document upload feature (in addition to folder selection)
+- Streaming responses for better UX

-## Contributing
+## About

-This is a learning project developed as part of the Python and AI Builders community.
+Developed as part of the Python & AI Builders community led by Ardit Sulce, this project explores practical AI integration in document processing and conversational interfaces using modern Python frameworks.

 ## License

-This project is for educational purposes.
+This project is released under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.